How Expert Rankings Work

 How do I get listed on SenseiRanks?

-Operators create a profile by signing up and completing the onboarding flow.
-Ranking visibility comes from submitting strong proof, collecting legitimate testimonials, and maintaining consistency between claims and verifiable evidence.
+Experts create a profile by signing up and completing the onboarding flow.
+Ranking visibility comes from submitting strong results, collecting legitimate testimonials, and maintaining consistency between claims and verifiable evidence.
 There is no paid placement.

 What can lower my ranking?

-Signals that may reduce trust or visibility include conflicting identity details, low-context or edited-looking proof, patterns resembling review farming or coordinated boosting, outdated claims, and repeated moderation issues or authenticity concerns.
+Signals that may reduce trust or visibility include conflicting identity details, low-context or edited-looking results, patterns resembling review farming or coordinated boosting, outdated claims, and repeated moderation issues or authenticity concerns.